Lizard climbing stairs

 Treats:

 Willow Veterinary Group Ltd is a general veterinary practice offering routine preventative care alongside in-practice treatment and minor procedures (including wound stitching and cherry eye surgery mentioned in reviews).
 Owners describe being able to get seen quickly for an unwell puppy (“appointment within 2 hours”) and mention late-night availability.
 Reviews also include a serious complaint about a cherry eye operation (described as incorrectly stitched, leading to an abscess and additional check-up cost) alongside multiple accounts of compassionate support for very ill pets and end-of-life care.
-Ownership/group affiliation isn’t stated in the information provided.

 Our Score (71/100)